danka-nikolic/ALASdoo_java_test_assignment/README.md

 2. To start the backend run `mvnw spring-boot:run` command (control + c will kill the application)
 3. Build the frontend: `cd src/frontend`, `yarn`. (install `yarn` and `node` if needed)
 4. To start the frontend go to `src/frontend` and run `yarn start`.
 It will run on `localhost:3000`.
+5. Webdrivers can be downloaded from [download webdrivers](https://www.selenium.dev/ecosystem/) while Internet Explorer webdriver can be downloaded from [explorer webdriver](https://www.selenium.dev/downloads/)